-Unless otherwise noted, total merchandise trade is defined in this report according to the general trade definition.
+To the extent possible, total merchandise trade is defined in this report according to the general trade definition.
 It covers all types of inward and outward movement of goods through a country or territory including movements through customs warehouses and free zones.
-For further explanations, see United Nations International Trade Statistics, Concepts and Definitions, Series M, N° 52, Revision 2.
+Goods include all merchandise that either add to or reduce the stock of material resources of a country by entering (imports) or leaving (exports) the country's economic territory.
+For further explanations, see United Nations International Trade Statistics, Concepts and Definitions, Series M, N $^{\circ}$ 52, Revision 2.